kos-lang/kos/doc/tutorial.md

 Kos scripts use UTF-8 character encoding, which is a superset of ASCII.

-On UNIX-like operating systems (e.g. Linux, OS X), the first line can start with a hash character, followed by an exclamation mark, followed by path to the interpreter.
+On UNIX-like operating systems (e.g. Linux, OS X), the first line of a script can start with a hash character, followed by an exclamation mark, followed by path to the interpreter.
 This will allow the shell to automatically recognize that this is a script and run the correct interpreter for it.
-Such runnable script does not have to have the `.kos` extension either.
+Such runnable script does not have to have the `.kos` extension.
 Typically the first line of an executable stand-alone Kos script looks like this:

     #!/usr/bin/env kos

+Alternatively, a Kos script can be executed by directly invoking the Kos interpreter, like so:

+    kos myscript.kos

 Comments
 --------